Archdiocese of Palo: History

 In 1768 the Jesuits were ordered to leave the Philippines, due to circumstances in Europe.
 They were replaced in Leyte by the Augustinians, who in 1834 ceded the parishes, the northeastern part to the Franciscans while the diocesan clergy of Cebu took over the parishes in the west and the south.
 In 1898 the Franciscans, as Spanish citizens, had to leave the country, and the diocesan clergy took over.

 Leyte had belonged to the Diocese of Cebu until 1910 and then belonged to the Diocese of Calbayog until 1937.
-On November 28, 1937 the Island of Leyte was canonically erected as a diocese in its own right, with the seat in Palo.
-On March 23, 1968, Palo was divided into two dioceses, the other diocese based in Maasin with Rev. Vicente T. Ataviado, D.D. as its first ordinary.
+On November 28, 1937 the was canonically erected as a diocese in its own right, with the seat in Palo.
+On March 23, 1968, Palo was divided into two dioceses, the other diocese based in Maasin with Vicente T. Ataviado as its first ordinary.
 The diocese of Maasin comprises the whole province of Southern Leyte including six municipalities southwest of Leyte.
 In 1988 the diocese was again divided with the creation of the Diocese of Naval, comprising the island north of Leyte called Biliran and four towns northeast of the province of Leyte facing the island of Biliran.

 The Diocese of Palo was elevated to an archdiocese on November 15, 1982.
 It was canonically erected as an archdiocese on February 14, 1983.
 It comprises the whole province of Leyte except 10 municipalities.
 It has four suffragan dioceses: Calbayog, Borongan, Catarman, and Naval.
 Its titular patron is the Transfiguration of Our Lord.